 - Soy-Free: Substitute edamame with white beans, fava beans, lima beans, chickpeas, or more green peas.
 Use chickpea miso or nutritional yeast.

-📝 Tips for Making Greek Green Goddess Dip
+📝 How to Make Greek Green Goddess Dip

 - Prep ahead without blending: Add all ingredients to a jar and store for up to 4 days.
 Blend only when ready to serve for the freshest flavor.